As of June 1, 2020, Frans Hals may receive visitors again. He takes measures to ensure that your visit runs safely and pleasantly.

 Tickets purchased are non-refundable.
 If you already bought a ticket, but by the time you are expected have health problems that prevent you from visiting the Museum, you can have the date of your ticket shifted.
 For this and for other questions, please contact the ticketing organisation by email: email@example.com

-Frans Hals regrets that he cannot accept group bookings.
+Frans Hals regrets that he cannot accept group bookings at least until 1 January 2021.
 The Museum may only be visited by individuals or in the company of persons that belong to the same household (and are therefore exempt from the 1.5 m (5 ft) distance rule).

 During your visit

-If you arrive later than the time printed on your ticket, it depends on how busy it is if we can to let you in as yet.
-Please report at the reception desk so that we can see what the options are.
+If you arrive later than the time printed on your ticket, please report to the reception desk so that we can see what the options are.

 Frans Hals likes punctuality and expects his visitors to follow his example: please make sure you arrive at the Museum exactly on time.

 In the event that you arrive early, you may have to wait outside the museum.
-We ask for your understanding and to not forget to keep your distance.
+We ask for your understanding and don’t forget to keep your distance.

 The HAL location does not have any catering facilities and, due to the current regulations, the café at the Hof location is closed.
 However, our barista is happy to serve you a delicious cup of coffee or tea within 1.5 meters distance in the courtyard.